martinlee014/PinSeeker-Web-with-DB-V2/README.md

 To enable the Online Course Library features, you need to connect the app to Supabase.

 1. Create a project at [Supabase.com](https://supabase.com).
+2. Open the SQL Editor in your Supabase dashboard.
+3.  **Run the Schema**: Copy the contents of the file **`supabase_schema_v2.sql`** (located in the root of this repository) and paste it into the SQL Editor.
+Click "Run" to initialize all tables and policies.
-2. Create a `.env` file in the root directory.
+4. Create a `.env` file in the root directory (or use environment variables).
-3. Add your credentials:
+5. Add your credentials:

 ```bash
 VITE_SUPABASE_URL=https://your-project.supabase.co